pbs-assess/csasdowntex/README.md

 ## ⚠️ Note as of November 2025

 **CSAS is no longer accepting PDF versions of Research Documents or Science Responses.** We are hoping that documents already finished as PDFs will be accepted, but we do not recommend starting a new report as a PDF.
 You can try .docx output with [csasdown](https://github.com/pbs-assess/csasdown).
 We aim for that version to be fully compliant with current CSAS formatting standards.
-Tech Reports can still be submitted as PDFs because they are not associated with CSAS.
+Technical Reports and Manuscript Reports can still be submitted as PDFs because they are not associated with CSAS.

 ## Issues